3 to 6 Art – Early Childhood Montessori Teaching Resources

 • Sketching pencils

-Best Childrens Drawing Supplies to Buy
+Best Children’s Drawing Supplies to Buy

-Childrens Drawing Tools | Elementary Grades
+Children’s Drawing Tools For Elementary Grades

-4. Crafting Supplies
+4. Common Crafting Supplies

 5. Modeling Clay

-Clay is very important for teaching many important fine-motor movements.
-I recommend all art programming for children include some type of clay modeling.
-Clays come in many forms from quick-drying, to non-hardening.
-Clay modeling is a very tactile experience and good for development.
-If you would like to learn more about why clay, read Clay Play Theory, or check out my Clay Modeling Curriculum HERE.
+Clay is very common for teaching many essential fine-motor movements.
+I recommend that all art programming for children include some type of clay modeling.
+Clays come in many forms, from quick-drying to non-hardening.
+While students will enjoy molding the clay with their hands, providing items like shape cutters (or cookie cutters!), rolling pins, textured plates, and modeling wood tools will allow them to create even more.
+Clay can be easily placed on an art shelf in containers, or on trays.
+If you would like to learn more about why clay is important, read Clay Play Theory or check out my Clay Modeling Curriculum HERE.

-7. Stamps + Stencils
+6. Stamps + Stencils

-9. Seasonal Inspiration
+7. Seasonal Inspiration

 While you want most of these supplies to remain on your art shelf year-round, you’ll find that students will respond creatively to new tools or inspiration.
 Rotate out your stencils or offer a still life props (like bright flowers in the spring, or gourds in the fall) to reflect the season.
 Professional Development – How To Stage An Art Shelf Training

+I hope these 10 Common Shelf Art Supplies give you some ideas for staging an art shelf!
 What do you have on your art shelf?
 Share your go-to supplies in the comments below and send me photos of your new art shelf by tagging me on Instagram (@nature.of.art.for.kids)!

-Sign-up to receive video course & Montessori art teaching e-newsletter.
+Sign-up to receive video

 The Phases of Art Development is a quick digital course that explains how art making can help students develop their creativity, fine-motor skills, and focus.
 More importantly, I share what types of projects students at every age are capable of completing safely, and without making a mess.